-Together with the Fixed Annual Payment of HK\$750 million, the Corporation received total revenue of HK\$2,222 million from the Service Concession.
-The Corporation also received property rental income of HK\$23 million from leasing the 7th to 9th floors of Citylink Plaza, which is located above Shatin Station, and interest income of HK\$90 million from prudent investment of the Corporation's cash holdings.
+The Variable Annual Payment, when added to the Fixed Annual Payment of HK\$750 million that is also required of MTRCL, means that the Corporation received service concession payments totalling HK\$2,399 million for 2015.

+The Corporation also received property rental income of HK\$34 million from leasing the 7th to 10th floors of Citylink Plaza, dividend of HK\$55 million arising from KCRC's 22.1% shareholding in Octopus Holdings Limited and interest income of HK\$67 million from investment of the Corporation's retained cash.